 The notion of objective reporting is seen by many as out of fashion and out of date.
-Fine in theory, but in the real world it is either impossible to achieve or 'too bloody dull'.
+Fine in theory, but (they argue) in the real world it is either impossible to achieve or 'too bloody dull'.

 It is often parodied as a recitation of facts devoid of context or colour, leading to 'he said/she said' stories that list the views of the usual suspects on a topic but leave the reader, listener or viewer none the wiser about who's right and who's wrong.
 The reporter responsible for such stories is employing the 'view from nowhere', pretending they neither know nor care about the matters they are reciting.